afroisalreadyinu/practical-ansible-intro/readme.md

 ## What the fuck is Ansible?

 It's a provisioning tool.
 That is, it does stuff on computers that you want to repeat regularly.
-It's strenghts are:
+Its strenghts are:

 * It does not need any extra shit installed on the remote computer.